patrickboston/isc-deploy-tool/README.md

 - **BUILD/TOKENIZE:** Tokenize and build objects for a target Identity Security Cloud environment to validate tokenization before deployment which is the process of replacing the repository tokens with actual target configuration values which are needed for a specific target environment (i.e. IQService host for an Active Directory Source)
 - **DEPLOY:** Deploy built/tokenized objects to a target Identity Security Cloud environment with dynamic object reference lookup and insertion (i.e. owners, source schemas, etc.)

+## Authors, Support and Disclaimer

+@patrickboston and @jusewell are the original authors of this tool.

+ISC ODT is an independent open-source project.
+This project is not affiliated with, endorsed by, supported by, or sponsored by SailPoint Technologies, Inc.

+This software is provided "as is" without warranties or guarantees of any kind.
+Users are responsible for testing and validating the tool within their own environments before use.

+This project is maintained on a best-effort basis.
+Issues, feature requests, and pull requests are welcome, but response times and implementation schedules are not guaranteed.
+No commercial support, service-level agreements (SLAs), or warranty obligations are provided.

+Use of this project is at your own risk.

 ## Supported Object Types

 The following object types are currently supported for export/deploy: